-Where to sleep // As San Francisco first timers, we had no idea how easy it would be to get around the city, so we opted for centrally-located accommodations in one of the busiest and most well-known neighborhoods: SoMa (South of Market Street).
+Where to sleep // As San Francisco first timers, we had no idea where to stay.
+We opted for centrally-located accommodations in one of the busiest and most well-known neighborhoods: SoMa (South of Market Street).
 Home to an abundance of famous brands, we went with a hotel family that we know well: Marriott.

 [photos via the San Francisco Marriott Marquis]

 Where to drink // While we’re on the topic of the Marriott, when the sun starts to set, drop everything you’re doing and head to the top floor of the Marquis to its recently reopened sky lounge, The View.
 We were lucky enough to grab a table directly next to the massive starburst window and ordered up glasses of California red wine to watch the sun set over the city skyline.
-We noticed that the lounge gets PACKED as the night goes on, so we suggest getting there early if you’re looking to snag a table.
+FYI: the lounge gets PACKED as the night goes on.
+Definitely get there early if you’re looking to snag a table.

 If your tummies are rumbling after a day of sight-seeing like ours were, The View is the perfect spot to grab a pre-dinner light bite.
 We couldn’t decide on just one item from the newly revamped menu, so we chose four (for research purposes, ya know?): the local cheese board, the spicy seafood cocktail, the smoked beef carpaccio, and our favorite, the tuna tartare.